FREE Shipping on orders over $899

 Origins of Herbalism

-Main Herbs and Their Therapeutic Uses
+Main Herbs and their Therapeutic Uses

 Herbalism and Mental Health:

 • St. John's Wort: Used to treat mild to moderate depression, St. John's Wort has been shown to be effective in some cases.
-However, its use must be supervised, as it may interact with other medications.
+However, its use should be supervised, as it may interact with other medications.

 1. Education and Knowledge: